ArduPilot/ardupilot_wiki/common/source/docs/common-telemetry-landingpage.rst

 information based upon your set-up.

 .. note:: Some RC systems incorporate telemetry in addition to RC control
-.. note:: Ardupilot will automatically fall back to back to MAVLink1 if MAVLink 2 serial port protocol is selected and no MAVLink 2 data is received from the groundstation in response
+.. note:: ArduPilot will automatically fall back to back to MAVLink1 if MAVLink 2 serial port protocol is selected and no MAVLink 2 data is received from the groundstation in response
 .. image:: ../../../images/Telemetry_LandingImage.jpg
     :target: ../_images/Telemetry_LandingImage.jpg